justinkelly/primo-synonyms/ReadMe.md

   * I needed to boost/add/modify to the standard synonyms

+### How to implement in Primo

+Copy the english_userSynonyms.txt to the Primo synonyms directory at ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms and then execute a Deploy All in the Primo Back Office

+### Custom synonyms

+You can add new synonyms into the custom_synonyms.txt file in the Primo format - such as

+    connection = connexion (very high)
+    connexion = connection (very high)

+Refer the Primo Techinlca Guide for more info on ranking synonyms etc..

 ### How to run

+Run
     ./merge_primo_synonyms.pl

 You will then be asked

-    Which version of Primo you are using?

-Choose one that corresponds to an available sub-folder ie. 3.1.2

-Then it will ask if you want to reformat your course codes - if you have any

-    Do you want to include course codes? (y/n)
+    Do you want to include the British English synonyms file? (y/n)

-If you enter 'y' to this question, you'll be asked for the file name
+If you enter 'y' to this question, it will use the english_userSynonyms.txt file included

-    What is the name of your course codes file ie. course_codes.txt?

-Then you'll be prompted for a output file name
+Then it will ask if you for your custom synonyms file

-    Please enter a file name for the new synonyms file, default is userSynonyms
+    Please enter a file name of your custom synonyms file, default is custom_synonyms.txt

-This will now convert the contents of the $course_codes_file into Primo synonyms file formatting and reformat the codes to hwo students search for them ie. HAH101 becomes HAH 101

-Copy the newly producted $version/$output_file_name to the Primo misspelling directory at ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms

-### Adding new synonyms

-You can add new misspellings into the custom_synonyms.txt file in the Primo format - such as

-    counselor = counsellor (very high)

-Where the incorrect spelling is the first word followed by a space then the correct spelling Followed by the ranking brackets
-- Refer the Primo Techinlca Guide for more info on ranking synonyms etc..

-### Extending to other versions of Primo

-If you want to create a synonyms file for a version of Primo not listed just create a subfolder with the version number ie 3.1.0

-Add/Edit the custom_synonymns.txt file if you wish

-Then run the ./merge_primo_synonymms.pl and upload the new file
+If you leave this blank it will use the custom_synonyms.txt file

+The script will now merge the english_userSynonyms.txt with the custom_synonyms.txtfile and save it as userSynonyms

+To immplement this in Primo - copy the userSynonyms file to ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms and to a Deploy All in primo